Will my US/Canadian (or other foreign) cell phone work in Mexico?

 I’m worried about my cell phone being stolen.
 What can I do?

 For starters, use the same common sense that you would anywhere in the world.
-But also there are tracking apps available that can be used to recover a lost or stolen phone, as well as lock or wipe it remotely.
+Most modern cell phones include some form of ‘find my phone’ function that may or may not be enabled by default, so make sure it’s enabled if you have it.
+But also there are third-party tracking apps available that can be used to recover a lost or stolen phone, as well as lock or wipe it remotely.
 One such app is called Prey Anti-Theft and it is available for Android, Apple and Windows products.
 If you are really paranoid you can always buy a cheap ‘burner’ phone in the local Walmart or Telcel store and use it as your Mexican phone while keeping your other phone only for use in your home or hotel.

 How do I call a cell phone in Mexico?